forficate/httpredirector/README.md

 * To force SSL you need to pass the `FORCE_SSL` environment variable to Docker
 * To force `WWW` redirect you need to pass the `FORCE_WWW` environment variable to Docker

-Example useage which exposes the redirection on port 80
+Example usage which exposes the redirection on port 80

 ```
 docker run --rm -ti -e FORCE_SSL=TRUE -e FORCE_WWW=TRUE -p 80:8080 httpredirector/httpredirector